Top 40 Music Magazine: Timeline

 Launched at the "Raffles Nightclub" at the Intercontinental Hotel in Johannesburg, the magazine's first issue featuring Michael Jackson on the cover appeared in September 1984.

 As a marketing ploy, early issues of the magazine were given away free by CNA outlets with any "music purchase" made.
 The initial newsstand price was R1,00.

 Published by Joe Theron, Top 40s offices were originally situated in Yeoville, moving to Braamfontein in 1985.
 The cover of the April 1988 issue proudly claimed "over 2,7 million sold!"
 By June 1989 they had again relocated, this time to Randburg.

-The May 1990 issue introduced a slight change in name to Top Forty Music Magazine, and by October 1990 sales of "well in excess of 4 million units" were boasted.
+The May 1990 issue introduced a slight change in name to Top Forty Music Magazine, and by October 1990 sales of "well in excess of 4 million units" were reported.

-By late 1993, publishing was undertaken by Pretoria based Promedia Publishing and Colleen Gouws was appointed editor.
-Mark Bennett briefly took over in 1995, followed by the title being taken over by CoAuto Publishers.
-In 1997 the magazine moved its base to Cape Town and was sold to Thompson Publishing, started by the then editor, Colleen Thompson (née Gouws), who had bought both Top Forty and Jive Magazine.
+By late 1993, publishing was undertaken by Pretoria-based Promedia Publishing and Colleen Gouws was appointed Editor.
+Mark Bennett briefly took over publishing in 1995, followed by the title being taken over by CoAuto Publishers in 1996.
+In 1997 the magazine moved its base to Cape Town and was sold to Thompson Publishing, helmed by editor, Colleen Thompson (née Gouws), who had purchased the titles, Top Forty Magazine and Jive Magazine.
 It was during this time that the magazine saw one of its most creative periods, with both a format and logo change.
 Thompson Publishing eventually amalgamated with ISO Publishing Pty.
 Thompson remained on as Publisher and CEO, and the company continued to publish Top Forty Magazine, O Magazine and Soap Opera Digest.

-April 2002 saw the last printed issue of Top Forty Magazine whereupon the title went "digital-only", disappearing completely by January 2005.
+April 2002 saw the last printed issue of Top Forty Magazine whereupon the title went online, disappearing completely by January 2005.